-Standards Benchmarks Grade I - III Benchmarks Grade IV - V Geometry and Measurement identify measurable attributes of objects, construct angles and two- dimensional figures analyse characteristics and properties of geometric shapes and develop arguments about their geometric relationships examine real-life situations by identifying, mathematically valid arguments and drawing conclusion to enhance mathematical thinking use language to compare heights/ lengths, masses and capacity of different objects read, recognise and use units of length (kilometre, metre and centimetre), mass (kilogram and gram) and capacity (litre and millilitre) and time (minute and second) add and subtract in units of length, mass, capacity and time for solving real-life situations use solar and Islamic calendar to find a particular date/ day recognise and identify two- and three-dimensional figures determine perimeter of square, rectangle, and triangle identify and differentiate straight line and curved line identify and draw points, lines, line segments, and rays identify and describe symmetrical shapes convert standard units of length, mass, capacity, and time solve the real-life situations involving addition and subtraction of units of distance/ length, mass, capacity, and time distinguish parallel and non- parallel lines identify, classify and construct different types of angles describe and classify 2-D figures and 3-D geometrical objects determine perimeter and area of square and rectangle describe and complete symmetric figures with respect to given line of symmetry and point of rotation
+Standards Benchmarks Grade I - III Benchmarks Grade IV - V Geometry and Measurement identify measurable attributes of objects, construct angles and two- dimensional figures analyse characteristics and properties of geometric shapes and develop arguments about their geometric relationships examine real-life situations by identifying, mathematically valid arguments and drawing conclusion to enhance mathematical thinking use language to compare heights/ lengths, masses and capacity of different objects read, recognise and use units of length (kilometre, metre and centimetre), mass (kilogram and gram) and capacity (litre and millilitre) and time (minute and second) add and subtract in units of length, mass, capacity and time for solving real-life situations use solar and Islamic calendar to find a particular date/ day recognise and identify two- and three-dimensional figures determine perimeter of square, rectangle, and triangle identify and differentiate straight line and curved line identify and describe symmetrical shapes convert standard units of length, mass, capacity, and time solve the real-life situations involving addition and subtraction of units of distance/ length, mass, capacity, and time distinguish parallel and non- parallel lines identify, classify and construct different types of angles describe and classify 2-D figures and 3-D geometrical objects determine perimeter and area of square and rectangle describe and complete symmetric figures with respect to given line of symmetry and point of rotation

-Standards Benchmarks Grade I - III Benchmarks Grade IV - V Data Handling collect, organise, analyse, display and interpret data/information examine real-life situations by identifying mathematically valid arguments and drawing conclusion to enhance mathematical thinking • read, interpret and represent data using Carroll diagrams, picture graphs and tally charts read and interpret bar graphs, line graphs and pie charts represent real-life situations using pie chart find an average of given quantities in the data draw and read simple bar graphs both in horizontal and vertical form solve real-life situations using simple bar graphs
+Standards Benchmarks Grade I - III Benchmarks Grade IV - V Data Handling collect, organise, analyse, display and interpret data/information examine real-life situations by identifying mathematically valid arguments and drawing conclusion to enhance mathematical thinking read, interpret and represent data using Carroll diagrams, picture graphs and tally charts read and interpret bar graphs, line graphs and pie charts represent real-life situations using pie chart find an average of given quantities in the data draw and read simple bar graphs both in horizontal and vertical form solve real-life situations using simple bar graphs

-Note: Lifted from NCP document.
-To learn more about the NCP go to mofept.gov.pk.
+Note: Lifted from SNC/ NCP document.
+To learn more about the SNC/ NCP go to mofept.gov.pk, choose curriculum, then SNC/ NCP, the Pakistan National Curriculum.
+Click on maths 2020 to open the document.